Steve Kunzweiler

-Steve Kunzweiler is an American politician who has served as the District Attorney for Tulsa County, Oklahoma since 2014.
+Steve Kunzweiler is an American politician who has served as the District Attorney for Tulsa County, Oklahoma, since 2014.
 He is a member of the Oklahoma District Attorneys Council and the Oklahoma District Attorneys Association.

-Early career
+Early life and career

-Steve Kunzweiler started his legal career as an assistant district attorney in Osage County, Oklahoma.
+Steve Kunzweiler was raised in O'Fallon, Missouri, and earned a bachelor's degree in agriculture journalism from the University of Missouri.
+He attended the University of Tulsa College of Law and interned as a prosecutor in Virginia before graduating in 1988.
+He started his legal career in 1989 as an assistant district attorney in Osage County, Oklahoma.
 In 1992, he started working for the Nowata County and Washington County district attorneys.
 In 2002, he moved to the Tulsa County district attorney's office.
-In November 2013, he announced his campaign as a Republican candidate to succeed the retiring Tulsa County district attorney, Tim Harris.
+In November 2013, he announced his campaign as a Republican candidate to succeed the retiring Tulsa County district attorney Tim Harris.

 Tulsa County District Attorney

 During the 2014 primary campaign, Kunzweiler challenged his opponent Fred Jordan's candidacy, arguing he was ineligible to serve as district attorney because he voted for pay increases for district attorneys while in the Oklahoma Legislature.
 The Oklahoma Supreme Court ruled Jordan was eligible to hold the office.
 He defeated Jordan in the runoff election, and since no Democratic candidate filed for the office, he won the election.